mumayank/airsecure/README.md

 - Absolutely! **AirSecure** gives you flexibility by providing callbacks so you can handle any security violations in your own way.

 **Q: Does it impact my app’s performance?**
-- Not at all! **AirSecure** is lightweight and optimized to run seamlessly alongside your app. 💨
+- Not at all! **AirSecure** is lightweight and optimized to run seamlessly alongside your app. 💨 (The library uses 5s intevals to monitor the app by default (customizable), and also uses coroutine's IO dispatcher to check emulator related dir files or rooting)

 ## Contribution 🛠️

 Want to make **AirSecure** even better?
 We welcome contributions!
 Please feel free to submit pull requests, report issues, or suggest features.
 Let’s make the Android world more secure, one app at a time! 🛡️

+## Shoutout

+Thanks to [rootbeer](https://github.com/scottyab/rootbeer) library for making it easier to detect root.
+This library utilizes rootbeer internally.

 ---